Paying off your uni debt

 once you earn above a certain amount, even if you are still

 studying.
-Here is some information about when you need to
+Here is some information about when you need to start

-When you'll have to paying your
+When you'll have to pay your HELP

 You'll need to start repaying your HELP debt as soon as your